Do Go On - 541 - The Freedom House Ambulance Service

 Not only did this impressive and successful health service have to rustle up funds themselves,

-it probably won't surprise you that the Freedom House paramedics often face racism
+it probably won't surprise you that the Freedom House Paramedics

-On several occasions, the paramedics were assumed to be hospitalized by,
+On several occasions, the paramedics were assumed by hospital staff

 They're there with a stretcher with a patient on it.